KiraResari/ceal-chronicler-f/Protocol.md

   * Mmmh, as I start working on it, I realize that my architecture wants me to add a  `ViewRepository` to keep track of which view is active

     * Specifically, I need something that the `ViewProcessor` may modify in order to change what is displayed in the `MainView`, and thus far I have held it in such a way that the controllers all listen to processors
     * Okay, this is tricky, but I think I'm making good progress thus far
+    * But the character button is still giving me a hard time, cuz why can't buttons just be easy? =>,<=
+    * Well, clicking on a character button and moving to the character view works now

+  * However, when clicking the "Navigate Back" button afterwards, I get this lovely error again:

+    * ````
+      The following assertion was thrown while dispatching notifications for ViewProcessor:
+      A IncidentOverviewController was used after being disposed.

+      The following assertion was thrown while dispatching notifications for ViewProcessor:
+      A CharacterOverviewController was used after being disposed.

+      Once you have called dispose() on a CharacterOverviewController, it can no longer be used.
+      ````

+    * °sigh° I hate this one, but at least I know why it happens

+      * This is precisely why I moved away from using Events for this project, but apparently it can still happen even so

+    * We either need to cancel the listeners somehow on the controllers, or make it so that all controllers are singletons

+      * Or was there another way to do that still?

+  * Also, another issue that became apparent is that navigating backwards does not work properly:

+    * Navigate to another point in time, then open a character view
+    * Try to navigate backward
+      * Nothing will happen because the view navigator will attempt to evaluate the last navigation event, which was activating a point in time
+      * What should happen is going back to the main view

+* Uggh, what a mess!
+I am not committing this until I clean it up!

+* This is as far as I'm getting with this today

+[Time elapsed so far: 52 hours]

+# Immediate Issues

+* Navigating back does not work properly (try selecting a different point in time, then opening a character view, then navigating back)
+* Changing views causes the dread "A * was used after being disposed" error